The Way I Write Part 2: Evolution

 A single arrow soared out over the battlements, wobbling in its flight from the unpracticed hand that had loosed it.
 The shaft, guided by luck or perhaps even the vengeful hand of Illumar himself, struck Umbar’s blackened steel breastplate with a hollow clang.
 It had been a simple hunting arrow with a blunt iron point, and it failed to pierce Umbar’s armor, doing little more than adding yet another scratch to its battle-worn surface.

 Hey, now we’re getting somewhere.
-It’s not perfect, and it’s still far wordier than I write today, but this a bit more readable than the earlier excerpts (once you get past the names).
+It’s not perfect, and it’s still far wordier than I write today, still pretty clunky in spots, but this more readable than the earlier excerpts (once you get past the names).
 I even like some of the imagery here, and I’m not wracking the poor sentences (as much) to do it.

 Let’s have a look at the numbers: